IntegralEquations/Inti.jl/docs/src/index.md

 fig # hide
 ```

+!!! note "Formulation of the problem as an integral equation"
+    Given a PDE and boundary conditions, there are often many ways to recast the
+    problem as an integral equation, and the choice of formulation plays an
+    important role in the unique solvability, efficiency, and accuracy of the
+    numerical solution.
+Inti.jl provides a flexible framework for experimenting
+    with different formulations, but it is up to the user to choose the most
+    appropriate one for their problem.

 While the example above is a simple one, Inti.jl can handle significantly more
-complex problems involving multiple domains, different PDEs, three-dimensional
+complex problems involving multiple domains, heterogeneous coefficients,
-geometries, and possibly requiring the use of acceleration techniques such as
+vector-valued PDEs, three-dimensional geometries, and possibly requiring the use
-the Fast Multipole Method.
-The best way to dive deeper into Inti.jl's
+of acceleration techniques such as the Fast Multipole Method.
+The best way to
-capabilities is the [tutorials](@ref "Getting started") section.
-You can also
+dive deeper into Inti.jl's capabilities is the [tutorials](@ref "Getting
-find more advanced usage in the [examples](@ref Examples) section.
+started") section.
+You can also find more advanced usage in the [examples](@ref
+Examples) section.

+## Contributing

+## Acknowledgements